 If the awarded person (or at least one member of the awarded group) is not present during the Award Ceremony he/she (the group) will lose its right to the economic award but will maintain its condition of awarded person/group on the 8th edition of the Roca International Design Contest, jumpthegap®.

 All taxes on the prize are the sole responsibility of the winner, regardless of his/her jurisdiction.
 The winner may be withheld with the taxes that are applicable according to the Personal Income Tax, Non-resident Income Tax and according to the provisions of international treaties that may be applicable.

-The juries selections will be performed on-line in late May/early June 2017.
+The juries’ selections will be performed on-line in June 2019.

-The jury for the Special We Are Water Foundation Prize will receive a “virtual dossier” with the 4 finalist projects to judge, from which they will chose the winner.
+The jury for the Special We Are Water Foundation Prize will receive a “virtual dossier” with the 4 finalist projects to judge, from which they will choose the winner.

 In the event of a tie, the President’s vote shall decide.

 Jury for the Professional and Student categories Prizes

 The jury is made up of the following professionals: